 Students may find sections 1 through 4 to be immediately beneficial as they seek to understand this class and the manner in which it will be conducted.
 Read those first.
-The remaining sections give additional depth and breadth.
+The remaining sections give additional depth and breadth for those that are interested.